NishantSingh6012/Analyzing-Flight-Data-to-Predict-Delays-and-Cancellations-/README.md

+# SkyWatch : Analyzing Flight Data to Predict Delays and Cancellations

 # About the data
 The data used is collected in 2015 for the U.S. Department of Transportation Air Travel Consumer Report, encompassing more than 5,000,000 travels on commercial airlines.
 Each record contains information on a particular flight, such as the airline name, flight number, origin and destination airports, total distance traveled, and the scheduled and actual arrival and departure times.